Grohiik/Meddelandesystem/README.md

 #### IntelliJ

-To use `clang-format` with **IntelliJ**, there two ways.
+To use `clang-format` with **IntelliJ**, there are two ways.
 One is to use this extension [ClangFormat](https://plugins.jetbrains.com/plugin/13359-clangformat).
 This will add the option in `Code → Reformat Code with clang-format`, you'll be using this option instead of the regular `Reformat Code`.

 The second one is the set up External Tools.
-This guide can be follow down below in [IntelliJ External Tools](#external-tools).
+This guide can be followed down below in [IntelliJ External Tools](#external-tools).

 **NOTE (Windows)**: If the extension doesn't format your code you can go to `File → Settings... → Tools → clang-format`.
 In the `clang-format binary` you can try adding `clang-format.exe` instead.
 If it doesn't work you can specify the `PATH` that points to where `LLVM/bin` is in your system.
 If this doesn't fix your problem then you can follow the guide below on how to set up External Tools.

-**NOTE IntelliJ**: If the extension doesn't work you can [setup an External Tool](#intellij-external-tools) that runs the clang-format for formatting the code.
+**NOTE IntelliJ**: If the extension doesn't work you can [set up an External Tool](#external-tools) that runs the clang-format for formatting the code.

 ##### External Tools